Job shop manufacturing: a manufacturer’s best friend

 Once the order is made, the materials get prepared from the company’s inventory.
 Then begins the cutting of the material as per the requirements of the customer’s order.

 Once the materials cut and prepped, it then enters the shaping process.
-This is where the woods bent into the desired shape and placed inside a tool which puts pressure on the frames.
-After an ‘x’ amount of time, the frame holds its rough final form.
+This is where the woods bent into the desired shape and are placed inside a tool that puts pressure on the frames.
+After an ‘X’ amount of time, the frame holds its rough final form.

 Once the frame is ready the product goes through varnishing.
 It will have one coat of varnish applied, then removed after 30 minutes to avoid warping the wood.
 This process takes place several times across multiple days.

 At Framed by Karl, the glasses go through a varnishing process several times.
 It is not unusual in job shop manufacturing for products to go through a process several times.

 The frames will go through their final stages of polishing before completion.